E. Cohen and Company, CPAs Terms of Service

 The personal information we collect is stored and processed in United States, or where we or our partners, affiliates and third-party providers maintain facilities.
 We only transfer data within jurisdictions subject to data protection laws that reflect our commitment to protecting the privacy of our users.

 We only retain personal information for as long as necessary to provide a service, or to improve our services in future.
-While we retain this data, we will protect it within commercially acceptable means to prevent loss and theft, as well as unauthorised access, disclosure, copying, use or modification.
+While we retain this data, we will protect it within commercially acceptable means to prevent loss and theft, as well as unauthorized access, disclosure, copying, use or modification.
 That said, we advise that no method of electronic transmission or storage is 100% secure, and cannot guarantee absolute data security.

 If you request your personal information be deleted, or where your personal information becomes no longer relevant to our operations, we will erase it from our system within a reasonable timeframe.